mysqludf/lib_mysqludf_preg/README.md

 Getting lib_mysqludf_preg
 ===========================
 The best place to get the library is from the github repository at: https://github.com/mysqludf/lib_mysqludf_preg.
 Please help with the testing by using the code on the testing branch.
-It is also available at http://www.goodhumans.com/Misc/lib_mysqludf/
+You can also download tarred source archives from http://www.goodhumans.com/Misc/lib_mysqludf/.